castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 ### get deployment status

-This status of the deployment can also be viewed, this output will repesent the state that the kubernetes scheduler sees when attempting to converge on the desired replica factor.
+This status of the deployment can also be viewed, this output will represent the state that the kubernetes scheduler sees when attempting to converge on the desired replica factor.

 ```bash
 foo@bar:~$ kubectl get deployment  -n default httpbin